All Episodes

 They believe he's the one behind at least 25 separate murders.

-Became known as the Grim Sleeper because of the span of time between 1988-2002, where it appeared he wasn't involved in any more murders.
+Became known as the Grim Sleeper because of the span of time between 1988, 2002, where it appeared he wasn't involved in any more murders.

-And according to the LA Times, Franklin sought out women who were prostitutes or suffered from drug addiction.
+And according to the L.A.
+Times, Franklin sought out women who were prostitutes or suffered from drug addiction.

 He'd murder them, leave their naked bodies in garbage cans, or abandon them on the road.

-Laura Moore, who wasn't named in the uh criminal complaint against Franklin, claims she survived a gunshot from Franklin after he picked her up at a bus stop.
+Laura Moore, who wasn't named in the criminal complaint against Franklin, claims she survived a gunshot from Franklin after he picked her up at a bus stop.

 Yeah, that's one of the guys.

-Then you have Rodney Alcala, known as the dating game killer, because of his 1978 appearance in the dating game, convicted of killing seven women and girls, five of the victims in California, two in New York, confessed to killing more women, and investigators believe he could have been responsible for more than a hundred murders, according to the Fresno B. Wow.
+Then you have Rodney Alcala, known as the dating game killer, because of his 1978 appearance in the dating game, convicted of killing seven women and girls, five of the victims in California, two in New York, confessed to killing more women, and investigators believe he could have been responsible for more than 100 murders, according to the Fresno B. Wow.

-Then you have uh Carrie Steiner, convicted of killing four women within a span of five months near Yosemite National Park in 99.
+Then you have Carrie Steiner, convicted of killing four women within a span of five months near Yosemite National Park in 99.

 Handyman, Cedar Lodge, strangled guests, sexually assaulted them, killed their 15-year-old daughter.